OK, real quick, as I’m off to shoot some more YouTube videos.

-You need to find a door frame.
-Reach up and grab the door frame.
-Stretch your arms straight above your head and then drop your heels and weight.
-You are stretching throughout the shoulder joint.
-Perform 1 set of 5 repetitions, holding the end position for 5 seconds and eventually progressing to 15 seconds.
+Perform one set of 5 repetitions, holding the end position for 5 seconds and eventually progressing to 15 seconds.
 We are looking for a light stretch happening in the shoulder joint area.

-If you are not able to reach all the way up, just reach to the highest point that you can.
-Bend through the knees and the hips in order to get that stretch.
+If you are not able to reach all the way up, reach to the highest point that you can.
+Bend through the knees and the hips to get that stretch.
 If you can’t reach all the way up, you can reach for a lower point.
-If you have a sloppy shoulder or dislocated shoulder, you should not do this exercise.
+If you have shoulder instability or a dislocated shoulder, you should not do this exercise.
 If you have stiff or tight shoulders, this is a great exercise for you.

-These top 3 shoulder joint pain relief exercises will definitely make you feel a lot better.
-Give them a go!
+These top three shoulder joint pain relief exercises will make you feel a lot better.
+Give them a go.